sandygross/sandygross/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Bayesian Statistics
+- 👯 I’m looking to collaborate on Data Science projects
+- 📫 How to reach me: sandra-starnberg@web.de
+- ⚡ Fun fact: I come from the country with Auto Bahn

 <!--
 **sandygross/sandygross** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.